vivianngo97/Punctuation_Transcription/README.md

 - include word embeddings using wordnet or word2vec
 - tune parameters of the model to improve diagnostics
 - use POS tag as a feature
-- map rare words to a common word that has the same POS tag (e.g. map all rare names to John)
+- map rare words to a common word that has the same POS tag (e.g. map all rare proper nouns to "John")

 # Examples